liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Offers--OffersApi.md

 ##### `public ` [`OfferDto`](.github/workflows/documentation/md/AtomicMarketApiClient--Offers--OfferDto.md#class_atomic_market_api_client_1_1_offers_1_1_offer_dto)` ` [`Offer`](#class_atomic_market_api_client_1_1_offers_1_1_offers_api_1ae093d07f4cfa336003425539a0a92a13)`(string offerId)`

-It builds an HTTP GET request to the `OfferUri` endpoint, sends the request to the API, and

-returns the response as an `OfferDto` object
+It builds an HTTP GET request to the `OfferUri` endpoint, sends the request to the API, and returns the response as an `OfferDto` object.

 #### Parameters
 * `offerId` The offer id of the offer you want to retrieve.